animesh-garg/jekyll-website/src/research/index.md

 ---

-I am interested problems at the intersection of optimization, machine learning and robotics.
+I am interested in problems at the intersection of optimization, machine learning and robotics.
 The goal of my work is analysis of decision and design problems in human-machine collaboration and skill-augmentation, with a focus on healthcare.
 I study integration of algorithms with hardware design for applications in medical robotics and healthcare.
 My work employs and contributes to techniques in non-convex discrete optimization and representation learning.

 Specifically, I have studied algorithmically grounded solutions for integration of autonomy in internal radiotherapy for cancer and subtask automation in Robot-assisted minimally invasive surgery (RMIS).